 In 1991, a decision was taken to build a concrete canal from the north-western corner of the carpark.
-The canal extended behind the former swimming pool complex to the beach on the eastern side (Department of Water Affairs Forestry 2006) The purpose was to direct the inlet through the canal stabilize maximum water level in the lagoon.
-The floor level of the canal was at the average height of spring tide, but the objective was not realized and the canal quickly sanded up.
-No attempts were made to re-open this canal.
+The canal extended behind the former swimming pool complex to the beach on the eastern side (DWAF 2006b) The purpose was to direct the inlet through the canal stabilize maximum water level in the estuary.
+However, the canal limited tidal exchange and quickly sanded up after the water level in the estuary had dropped sufficiently.
+The floor level of the canal was at the average height of spring tide and sanding up of the canal occurred on a regular basis.
+Attempts to clear the canal were then stopped.

 Fluctuations in water level also impacted negatively on waterfowl in the estuary whose numbers began to decline significantly.
-This led to the establishment of the Seekoei River Nature Reserve in 1969 (under Provincial Management), encompassing the northern part of the lagoon and triangular piece of land between the Seekoei and Swart Rivers (see Plate 3).
+This led to the establishment of the Seekoei River Nature Reserve in 1969 (under Provincial Management), encompassing the northern part of the estuary and triangular piece of land between the Seekoei and Swart Rivers (see Plate 3).
 The reserve was primarily proclaimed as a sanctuary for waterfowl but was also an attempt to re-establish the once prolific birdlife in the area (Esterhuysen 1982).